akvo/akvo-flow-docs/docs/fieldapp2.0/6-conducting-survey.rst

 Under the *History* tab, you can also review the responses of a submitted form, just selecting the form and opening it in *read-only* mode.
 No further editing will be available for such a form.

-Icons next to each survey will depict at what stage of transmission it is in.
+Icons next to each form will depict at what stage of transmission it is in.
 Refer to the **Projects and Data Points** section for more details.